otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-01.2-more-prisma-service-layer-di/README.md

 ### 1.2 Interactive Transactions

-Interactive transactions give you full programmatic control over when to commit or rollback:
+Interactive transactions give you full programmatic control — you can run queries, inspect results, and decide whether to commit or roll back based on business logic:

 ```typescript
 const transferCourse = async (